Within this FAQ guide, you will discover answers to your questions regarding the McGill Master of Management in Finance (MMF) program.

 No there is no monetary compensation for working as an analyst.
 DCM is an integral part of the curriculum in which students gain hands-on experience at managing external investors’ money.

 How many hours would I be working for the DCM?

 15 - 20 hours per week

 What type of career resources are available to the MMF students?

-Career services at the Soutar career centre would work with the students from Day 1 to prepare them for the job market.
+Career Management at the Soutar Career Centre would work with the students from Day 1 to prepare them for the job market.
 They would provide workshops such as resume and cover letter writing, one on one mock interviews, and networking events amongst others.

 I am an international student, am I eligible to apply for a work permit after the course?